Ahmadmansoor/AdvancedScript/README.md

 ```
 Parameter:
 Varx P1, P2 , P3(optional)
-      P1: variable type it holde ( str , int , array )  /// array is defined with 500 elements.
+      P1: variable type it holde ( str , int , array )  /// array is just string elements.
       P2: variable name it should not have spaces or begin with $ ,
-        >>>>>>but when resolve it's value it should add $ before it.<<<< like this $x  >> value of x
+        >>>>>>but when resolve it's value, we should add $ before it.<<<< like this $x  >> value of x
+	For array variable we add [size] after the varible like this :
+	 - varx array,x[10]		Create array with 16 elements
+	 - varx array,x[10],test	Create array with 16 elements and set the first element value to (test)
       P3: the value of the variable it's optional for str and array only and the value will be null
             for int type it should be have a value and must be int
-            note : you can use variable for this arguments like $x or {rax}.
+            note : you can use variables as a value of the variable like this  $x or {rax}.
-            no need to use ""
+            no need to use "" in general, but if it had comma (,) we should but "" to define it as one string
+	    like :
+	    - varx str,x,this is test comma,done     >>this is wrong because it contain comma ",", so it should be
+	    - varx str,x,"this is test comma,done"
+	    in some cases for some commands like findallmemx command we should use ""
+	    like :
+	    - varx str, search, "4533C94533C033"	here we should use comma
+	    - varx str, base, { rdx }
+	    - findallmemx $base, $search
+	    - mov rdi, ref.addr(0)
  Variable type is :
- - int: all value will saved as int value.
+ - int: all value will saved as int value but it will show as hex or printed with two value hex/decimal.
  - str.
- - array with 0x500 string elements ( it's just string).
+ - array with n string elements ( it's just string).
   sample :
          - varx int, x, 90
-         - varx array, y, 1
+         - varx array, y[1],10	       array with 1 elemnt with value =10 we get it by getx y[0]
+	 - getx y[0]			as array index is begin from 0
          - varx str, x, {rax}
-         - varx array, y
+         - varx array, y[10]	array with 16 elemnts
          - varx str, x
          //////////
          - varx int, x, 0x45fa
          - varx int,x1,25+30     /// 0x55 /85
-         - varx array, z,30
+         - varx array, z[30]
          - setx $z[10],test
          - varx int,x2,$x +$x1+$z[0]
 ```